mozilla-services/autograph/tools/autograph-monitor/README.md

 verifies each signature returned to make sure the service is operating correctly.

-Monitor runs standalone or as a lambda function.
+Monitor runs as a standalone app or container.

 It accepts two required environment variables: